Toronto Raptors vs. Brooklyn Nets

-- Nets are 0-4 ATS in their last 4 games following an ATS win
+- 2-5 ATS in the last seven games following an ATS win

 - 2-7 ATS in the last nine contests following a straight-up win of 10 or more points